 Bargello Museum

 The Bargello is to sculpture what the Uffizi is to paintings, and one of its most important pieces is the bronze David that Cosimo commissioned in the mid-1400s.
 Other sculptures in the museum’s impressive collection include a Bacchus by Michelangelo, a bronze bust of Cosimo I by Cellini, and two contest entries for the commission of the “Gates of Paradise” doors on the Duomo’s Baptistery.
+The Bargello serves as a treasure trove for fans of both Renaissance art and Medici history.

 The museum within the Bargello is particularly famous for its extensive collection of sculptures by renowned Renaissance artists such as Donatello, Michelangelo, and Giambologna.
 Photo credit: Terrasque

-Skip the long lines to climb to the top of the Duomo and slip into the Accademia Gallery before the crowds arrive to see Michelangelo’s David with our VIP David & Duomo Tour!
+Skip the long lines to climb to the top of the Duomo and slip into the Accademia Gallery before the crowds arrive to see Michelangelo’s David with our VIP Florence Duomo Tour!
 You’ll not only receive early access to the Accademia and skip the line at Florence’s majestic cathedral but learn many more insights into the influential Medici family.